 My Music.
 My Story. is one of Classical Music Indy’s initiatives to feature music, musicians, and music lovers in a fun way.
-This week we spoke with Marianne Chalmers-Talkovski, a licensed acupuncturist, about the importance of music in her life and in her work.
+Christina Summers, from Christel House Academy, has a background in theater and education.
+Read below to hear Christina’s thoughts on how music affects her life, the importance of arts in education, and why students should have opportunities to be creative.

 We’ve asked composer Dr. Scott Perkins to write about his experience overseas exploring Silesia, where famed composer Olivier Messiaen was a prisoner of war during World War II.
 Dr. Perkins writes how Nazi guards encouraged Messiaen’s continued music-making once they realized his stature.
 Crowds of prisoners and Nazi guards gathered to listen to performances.
 Messiaen found some semblance of freedom despite the captivity.
 He continued communicating in the language he knew best – his music.

 This week our friend John Alvarado, Lecturer of Guitar at IUPUI and President of the Indianapolis Society of the Classical Guitar, discusses the presumed dichotomy of classical guitar vs electric guitar in the musical community.
 Read below to learn how these two genres don’t need to be separated as much as some may think.